Dead boy pulled from rubble of latest Russian hit on Ukraine

 In Kryvyi Rih, 596 miners were stuck underground because of missile strikes, but all were eventually rescued, Mayor Oleksandr Vilkul said late Friday.

+In allowing EU member states to “provide certain exemptions” for Russian food and fertilizer exporters, Zakharova contended that the EU was recognizing that its “restrictive measures have been undermining world food security.”
+Targets of the latest round of sanctions include divisions of the Russian army and all of Russia’s parliamentary parties.
+Also included in the package are a ban on the export of aviation engines to Russia and sanctions against the energy and mining sectors

+The Kremlin on Saturday confirmed that Russian President Vladimir Putin huddled a day earlier with armed forces commanders, including Defense Minister Sergei Shoigu, chief of general staff, Valery Gerasimov.
+He also spoke with commanders from different branches.

-Installation of a protective dome has begun at the Zaporizhzhia nuclear power plant, an official from the Moscow-installed authorities of Ukraine’s southeastern Zaporizhzhia province said on Saturday.
+Meanwhile, installation of a protective dome has begun over the spent-fuel storage area at the Zaporizhzhia nuclear power plant, an official from the Moscow-installed authorities of Ukraine’s southeastern Zaporizhzhia province said on Saturday.
 Vladimir Rogov said the dome would protect against fragments of shells and improvised explosive devices carried by drones.
-The Russian-held plant, Europe’s biggest nuclear power station, has been repeatedly shelled.
-Its six reactors have been shut down for months.
+The Russian-held plant, Europe’s biggest nuclear power station, has been repeatedly shelled; its six reactors have been shut down for months.

 The International Atomic Energy Agency recently announced plans to station nuclear safety and security experts at Ukraine’s nuclear power plants to prevent any nuclear accident.
 The U.N. nuclear watchdog has already deployed a permanent mission to the Zaporizhzhia plant.